roman-milk/roman-milk.github.io/the-breast-machine.md

  'Yep.
 You do an OK job, so I'll keep you around.
 Don't drop your standards though, or you'll be out,' she said, over her shoulder.

  In the shower she thought over what happened since arriving home.
 She hadn't had sex for a long time, and now he'd helped her to so many orgasms, she felt addicted to him.
 There was no way she was going to let him know that.
 He was nice, as well as being handsome, though a bit young for her.
 He knew what to do with his dick, which made a change.
 Damn!
 He could use his hands too!
 Perhaps she would keep him after all.
-Report_Story #2